 Upon retirement, disability or termination of employment, participants or, in the case of a participant's death, their designated beneficiaries, may make withdrawals from their accounts as specified by the Plan.
 Prior to termination, participants who have reached age 59-1/2 may withdraw from their accounts.
 Distributions are made by a single lump-sum payment or direct rollover.
 Distributions of accounts invested in WM common stock may be taken in whole shares of common stock or cash.

 Participants may make withdrawals from their contributions, including certain earnings on those contributions, in the event of proven financial hardship of the participant.
-Not more than one hardship withdrawal is permitted in any 12-month period, and the participant is not permitted to contribute to the Plan or any other plans maintained by Waste Management for six months after receiving the hardship distribution.

 Notes Receivable from Participants